 If you have ever used the ACF plugin before, JetEngine is pretty similar to it.
-The difference is, JetEngine is developed specifically for Elementor.
-You can use it to create custom dynamic content types and then add them to your Elementor designs.
+The difference is, JetEngine is developed specifically for Elementor (initially.
+It is now also supports Gutenberg and Bricks Builder).
+You can use it to create custom dynamic content types and then add them to your Elementor designs or Gutenberg.

 What is JetEngine?

 JetEngine is a part of JetPlugins, a set of premium Elementor add-ons developed by Crocoblock.
 There are 18 add-ons in the set in total.
 As mentioned earlier, JetEngine is a plugin to create custom content types in WordPress, much like ACF.
 The difference is, this plugin is designed specifically for Elementor.
 The custom content types are created in the JetEngine backend (dashboard) and you can then add them to your Elementor designs via the Elementor editor.

 You can create custom content types according to the needs of the website you want to create.
 Some custom content types you can create with JetEngine are:

 - Custom taxonomies

 - Listing items

 - Dynamic calendar

 - Dynamic map

 The default setting of JetEngine can only be used to create listing items, custom post types, custom fields, and custom taxonomies.
 To be able to create other custom content types, you need to enable the modules.